rust-lang/rust/README.md

 ## Configuration

-Some lints can be configured in a `clippy.toml` file.
+Some lints can be configured in a TOML file named with `clippy.toml` or `.clippy.toml`.
 It contains basic `variable = value` mapping eg.

 ```toml
 blacklisted-names = ["toto", "tata", "titi"]